2019 Pulwama attack: Aftermath

 Protests, bandhs and candle light marches were held across India.
 There were violent protests in Jammu resulting in a curfew being imposed starting 14 February.
 The Indian community in the United Kingdom held protests outside the Pakistan High Commission in London.
 A delegation of Indian doctors cancelled their visit to Pakistan for the 13th Association of Anaesthesiologists Congress, organised by the South Asian Association for Regional Cooperation, in Lahore on 7 March.
 Indian broadcaster DSport said it would no longer broadcast Pakistan Super League cricket matches.
 The All Indian Cine Workers Association announced a ban on Pakistani actors and artists in the Indian film industry, and stated that strong action would be taken on any organisation violating it.
 The Indian Film and Television Directors Association also announced a ban on Pakistani artists in films and music produced in India; the president of the organisation threatened to "vandalise" the sets of any Indian film production with Pakistani artists.

 On 20 February 2019, Pakistani prisoner Shakarullah, who was serving a life term in India's Jaipur Central Jail under Unlawful Activities (Prevention) Act, was stabbed and beaten to death by four other inmates.
 India claimed that Shakarullah was allegedly killed in a brawl among the inmates over television volume.
 Pakistan claimed that he was killed in retaliation of the Pulwama incident.

+With reference to the Pulwama terror attack, the FATF has expressed worry over the increasing abuse of e-commerce platforms by terrorist groups.
+Aluminum powder, an important ingredient used to increase the explosive force of improvised explosive devices (IEDs), was sourced through Amazon, according to the July 2025 FATF Report titled Comprehensive Update on Terrorist Financing Risks.